alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

     for (cake in cakes) {
         println("Yummy, it's a $cake cake!")
     }
-    //Yummy, it's a carrot cake!
+    // Yummy, it's a carrot cake!
-    //Yummy, it's a cheese cake!
+    // Yummy, it's a cheese cake!
-    //Yummy, it's a chocolate cake!
+    // Yummy, it's a chocolate cake!
 //sampleEnd
 }
 ```